ajdubovoy/food-delivery-reboot/README.md

 Define a class `Review` in a new file `app/models/review.rb`.

-Our `Review` model should have two instance variables:
+Our `Review` model should have 4 instance variables:

 - `@id`
 - `@content` as a `String`.
 This is what the text of the review actually is.